 Penny tiles.
 Americans finally understand that marijuana is less harmful than alcohol.
 A new Pew survey out today provides yet another illustration of the failure of America's drug war.
 By a nearly five-to-one margin, Americans agree that alcohol is worse for you than marijuana.
 However you slice the data up demographically, majorities say the same thing.
 The elderly, Republicans and Hispanics are the least likely to agree that booze is more harmful than weed, but even among these groups respondents said that alcohol was more harmful by more than a two-to-one margin.
 At the other end of the spectrum, blacks say alcohol is more harmful by an eight-to-one margin, while those under thirty agree by nearly seven-to-one.
 In fact, alcohol was the most dangerous of all the drugs studied, vastly more dangerous than other drugs in terms of harm to society, and behind only meth, crack and heroin when it came to harm to users.
 In short, it's hard to think of another arena in which federal policy is more at odds with public opinion and scientific consensus.

 However, the game itself tells a different story of a demon lord who leads an underground campaign against a 12 star galaxy to take control of it.
+He conquers all of the stars' rulers and makes them his slaves except for one.
 Both the game's intro and ending reflect this storyline.
-Selectable characters Some of the character names were changed in the 1992 release. j7MNE.png (429×363) Coupon Guide.pdf.
+Selectable characters Some of the character names were changed in the 1992 release.
+Larry/Dirk Morin. j7MNE.png (429×363) Coupon Guide.pdf.